SAG-AFTRA Reaches Four Year Deal on AI Protections

 The deal also includes a sizable contribution to the guild's pension and health fund.
 Streaming residuals and bonuses for hit shows were additional priorities, with actors pushing for higher payouts from streaming than the 2023 contract delivered.

-The agreement follows a four year WGA contract that also included AI provisions, establishing a consistent pattern across the industry's major guilds in this contract cycle.
+The agreement follows a four year WGA contract ratified in April that also included AI provisions, establishing a consistent pattern across the industry's major guilds in this contract cycle.
+That deal secured $321 million for writer health plans and new AI licensing requirements, though studios did not agree to pay writers for training data use.

 Road to Ratification